 Helping Ivoirians stay healthy since the 1980s.

-- Jhpiego introduced cervical cancer screening for HIV-positive women at 20 health care facilities, using visual inspection with acetic acid, coupled with immediate treatment (if needed) via cryotherapy.
-Jhpiego subsequently scaled up this approach to 81 sites and built national capacity to manage the program so that it was successfully handed over to the government in 2015.
+- Jhpiego introduced cervical cancer screening for HIV-positive women using visual inspection with acetic acid coupled with immediate treatment (if needed) via cryotherapy.
+After scaling up this program and successfully handing it over to the government in 2015, Jhpiego began working to introduce the HPV vaccine and HPV self-testing.

 Our Work in Côte d’Ivoire